cold-flatwhite/FinalProject2024/README.md

 https://youtu.be/cJoJIx9irjw

+## These functionalities are added in this iteration3:
+- **Authentication**:  1.
+Added textContentType attribute for password text input.
+2. Added Welcome screen providing information about the app there to encourage new users to sign up.
+- **Notification**: Enabled petcare provider who has recieved order to schedule local notification as reminders for order start day.

+## These functionalities are added in this iteration2:
+- **Authentication**:  Added forgot password functionality, allowing users to reset their passwords via email.
+Implemented all other authentication-related functionalities, including password visibility toggling, user registration, and error handling during the authentication process.
+- **Camera use**: Integrated Expo Image Picker to allow users to upload or take profile pictures.
+Added functionality to store and retrieve profile images from Firebase Storage.
+Developed the ImageManager component to handle image picking and uploading, with permission handling for camera access.
+- **Location use**:Implemented location tracking using Expo Location and Google Maps API, Added functionality to display user or provider locations on an interactive map.
+- **External API use**: Google places, change the coordinates to readable address, and GooglePlacesAutocomplete.

 ## Data model and Collections
 Our data model consists of the following three collections:
 1. **users** - Stores basic user information such as name, address, email, and location.
 2. **providers** - Stores detailed information about service providers, including experience, services offered, open for work status, and profile image.
 3. **orders** - Stores detailed information about orders, including request content, date, user ID, provider ID, and order status.

 ## CRUD operations

 ### users Collection